codeforamerica/form-flow/README.md

 Please note that when using the address fragment you will need to create corresponding fields in your flow inputs class for each of the above-mentioned inputs created by the fragment.
-For example, if your address fragments input name is `mailingAddress`, then you will need to create the following fields in your flow inputs class:
+For example, if your address fragment's input name is `mailingAddress`, then you will need to create the following fields in your flow inputs class:

 ```